Exhibition Introduction, Checklist by Section, and Sample Labels

 Mark Dion (born New Bedford, Massachusetts, 1961; lives Copake, New York)

-Travels of William Bartram Reconsidered, 2008
+Travels of William Bartram Reconsidered (postcard cupboard), 2008

 36 postcards, wood and glass cabinet with brass fixtures